dtaylor6/dedeluxify/README.md

 ![demo](https://github.com/dtaylor6/dedeluxify/assets/57015811/ec2e8740-0aaa-4b75-a3ab-91bb361b3856)

 The only version of The Byrd's 1966 album "Fifth Dimension" available on Spotify includes 6 bonus tracks.
 By referencing the Discogs master release, dedeluxify automatically excludes extra tracks from the queue.
-Then, track preferences are set so that album playback always skips to the third track "Mr. Spaceman"
+Finally, track preferences are set so that album playback always skips to the third track "Mr. Spaceman"

 ### Note